Liverpool win League Cup after Kepa's shoot-out miss

 Liverpool saw Joel Matip's second-half goal controversially disallowed for a marginal offside against Virgil van Dijk, while Chelsea had three goals ruled out for offside later in the match.

-The Reds have lifted the League Cup a record nine times, moving ahead of Manchester City, while Klopp is the first German manager to win the tournament after finally tasting Wembley success following two previous defeats as a boss there.
+The Reds have lifted the League Cup a record nine times, while Klopp is the first German manager to win the tournament after finally tasting Wembley success following two previous defeats as a boss there.

+"There should be space for some sentiment.
+Caoimhin Kelleher is a young boy, plays in all the competition.
+I cannot tell him he can't play the final," Klopp said.

+"I'm a manager and a human being and the human being won.
+He deserves it.

 Liverpool remain in contention for an unprecedented quadruple after closing the gap on Premier League leaders Manchester City to six points with a game in hand.